ViP3R-KERNELs/.github/README.md

 You can request VIPER kernel for your device by dropping us a message at our <a href="https://t.me/ViPER_KERNELs/">TELEGRAM GROUP </a>

 <br>
-<h2> About US :</h2> Check out our website and about us : https://iamcod3x.github.io/
+<h2> About US :</h2> Check out our website and about us : https://iamcod3x.github.io/ :)
-  It's still in progress :)
 <br>